-Europe innitiated by the ean Commission he Agency's The legislative changes in relation to the decarbonisation and strengthening the internal market create uncertainty about the number of tasks that the Agency should execute.
-In this respect, the Agency expects an increase in its workload in new network codes (e.g. revision of gas quality).
+The legislative changes in relation to the decarbonisation and strengthening the internal market create uncertainty about the number of tasks that the Agency should execute.
+In this respect, the Agency expects an increase

 The Agency may enage in drafting an increased number of opinions and recommendations under its own initative to support the decarbonisation process, provided sufficient resources are available.